Get help now Make a donation

 • Be unable to quickly and safely leave in an emergency.
 For example, because your things are blocking doorways or escape routes.

 • Distance yourself from others or have issues with people close to you.
-This might be because you don't want them to know about your situation, or because they say or do things that don't feel helpful to you.
+This might be because you don't want them to know about your situation.
+Or because they say or do things that don't feel helpful to you.

 • Feel ashamed or lonely.
 This could make you feel very isolated or affect your self-esteem.

 You might also experience many of these effects if you live with someone who hoards.
+There's more about this on our page on helping someone who hoards.

 I stopped asking people round as I was ashamed and it caused me a lot of guilt that I was not hosting family meals.
 My family wanted to 'help' by turning up with bin bags but this caused more upset.